anton-k/mig/docs/src/09-reference.md

 We need to activate `TemplateHaskell`, `StandaloneDeriving`, `DerivingStrategies`, `DeriveGeneric` extensions to use it.

 Also note that for this to work all types should be in scope.
-So it better to define derivings at the bottom of the module which is dedicated to types.
+So it better to define drivings at the bottom of the module which is dedicated to types.

 Also type should not have generic arguments for deriving to work.
-If it does we have to declare the types manyally.
+If it does we have to declare the types manually.
 For example:

 ```haskell
 data Timed a = Timed